kajoban/GlobalSecondaryIndexExperiment/README.md

 # GSIExperiment
-Source code for GSI Query vs. Scan on DynamoDB table experiment
+Source code for GSI Query vs. Scan on DynamoDB table experiment.
+Read about the outcome on SSENSE's tech blog!

 ## prepareDate